 After reviewing your finances and insurances, you could benefit from creating, reviewing or appointing a Last Will, power of attorneys, advance care directive.
 It’s recommended that you seek advice from a solicitor when setting up the following:

-- Power of Attorney (POA).
 A power of attorney is a legally binding document that appoints a trusted individual with the permissions to manage your financial affairs and assets while you are alive.
 The POA assumes that you are able to direct your nominated representative and that they will act as you have instructed for property and financial matters only.
 Selecting the right person to be your POA could make the difference between having a clear understanding of your financial position or potentially being financially vulnerable.
-A power of attorney will cease to operate if you lose capacity to make decisions yourself.
-To overcome this, you need to sign an enduring power of attorney.
+A general (non-enduring) power of attorney will cease to operate if you lose capacity to make decisions yourself.
+To overcome this, you need to prepare an enduring power of attorney.
 A general power of attorney may be limited to a specific purpose or for a limited time.
 This may be useful to you if you wish to put into place a temporary arrangement.
 For example, you may be planning a trip overseas or will be away from home for an extended period of time and require a trusted individual to manage your financial affairs).

-An enduring power of attorney is a legal document in which you appoint another person to make property and financial decisions for you and continues even when you’ve lost legal capacity.
+An enduring power of attorney is a legal document in which you appoint another person or persons to make property and financial decisions for you and continues even when you’ve lost legal capacity.
 Understanding that the EPOA will continue to operate when you have lost capacity, it is good to have informed your attorney of your wishes while you are healthy and aware.